Dirab, Dexrabeprazole

 Adjunct Therapy for Barrett's Esophagus Management

-Dirab is explored as an adjunct therapy in Barrett’s esophagus to mitigate acid exposure and reduce the risk of dysplasia.
+Dirab is being studied as a treatment for Barrett's esophagus to help lower exposure and decrease the chances of dysplasia.

 Potential Use in Stress Ulcer Prophylaxis